mattdesl/word-wrapper/README.md

 <sup>click [here](http://mattdesl.github.io/word-wrapper/demo/) for a Canvas demo</sup>

 This is a generic word wrapper for left-to-right text in 2D applications.
-It can be used in console, canvas, WebGL, etc. Can use a custom `measure` function for glyph metrics.
+It can be used in console, canvas, WebGL, etc. Accepts a custom `measure` function for glyph metrics.

 The simplest use-case: